RyanTheAllmighty/Allmighty-Twitch-Toolbox---Java/README.md

 To get a runnable Jar file run 'mvn clean install' in the root of the project.

+To get a Twitch API token for use in the application you can either visit http://www.ryandowling.me/twitch-api-token-generator to generate a token using my site or you can follow the directions on Twitch's API docs (https://github.com/justintv/Twitch-API/blob/master/authentication.md) making sure to grant rights for all scopes when doing so

 More instructions to follow

 ### License